WHAT TO BRING

 The waterfront is open at specified times with a certified life guard on duty for swimming, canoeing, kayaking, and fishing.

-Evening events include a play-in, a faculty recital, storytelling and songs, a family show, folk dancing, and chamber music.
+Evening events include a play-in, a faculty recital, folk dancing, and chamber music.

 On the final night of camp, participants perform in a concert.
 After the concert, everyone is invited to a festive dessert banquet.